signaldust/bunny-jit/README.md

 that floating-point comparisons return integers, even though they expect `_f64` parameters.

-Also note that the handling of `iparam` and `fparam` is not final and might be moved to internals, with a cleaner user-facing interface.
+Right now parameters to the generated function can be specified with `iparam` and `fparam` on entry to the function (in order; they take no parameters), but this is probably not final (ie. there will probably be a cleaner user-facing interface and these will become internal).

 ### The compiler currently exposes the following instructions: